NETWAYS/ansible-collection-elasticstack/README.md

 ### Supported systems

 We test the collection on the following Linux distributions.
-Each one with Elastic Stack 7 and 8.
+Each one with Elastic Stack 8.

 * Rocky Linux 9
 * Rocky Linux 8